Original Version of K-Mart Was Once a Popular Destination in This KY City

 I have great memories of downtown Owensboro from my childhood and all the stores that, in the 1970s, were still as they had been since the 1940s.
-Oh, there was a real "Miracle on 34th Street" vibe, too.
+Oh, there was a real "Miracle on 34th Street" vibe.
 That's the old 1947 classic about the Macy's Department Store Santa who claims to be and then seemingly PROVES that he is the real Santa Claus.

-But if you DO remember Kresge's 5 & 10 and all of its toy, clothing, hardware, and knick-knack stands, do you also remember the future significance of that old brand?
+If you DO remember Kresge's 5 & 10 and all of its toy, clothing, hardware, and knick-knack stands, do you also remember the future significance of that old brand?

 Sebastian S. Kresge opened his first store at the tail-end of the 19th century and sold everything for five or ten cents.
 And I'm not sure if this decision was the actual CREATION of the "5 & Dime" store; the fascinating timeline of K-mart's history I found online doesn't really say that.
 But does reveal that the original Kresge's disappeared gradually from our nation's downtown areas after the advent of K-mart.
 I had no idea that it wasn't until about 1987 that they were gone for good.